shivanshsinghal107/Python-Things/README.md

 It also keeps track of the progress of download by showing percentage downloaded on the cmd window.<br>
 Technologies used: ***tkinter, pytube***

-I learnt basics of tkinter(building python a GUI app) and `pytube` to interact with YouTube with help of python.
+I learnt basics of tkinter(i.e. learnt to build a simple python GUI app) and `pytube` to interact with YouTube with help of python.

 <img src="YouTube Downloader/youtube downloader.PNG" width="425"/>